* Micron gains on bullish brokerage comment

 * Indexes: Dow down 0.08%, S&P off 0.06%, Nasdaq up 0.19% (For a live blog on the U.S. stock market, click or type LIVE/ in a news window)

 By Sruthi Shankar and Susan Mathew

-Goldman Sachs Group Inc rose 0.7% after the Wall Street bank said it has overhauled its main business units ahead of its quarterly results next week.
-The bank would report its future earnings, starting with the latest December quarter, under the newly named units - investment banking, global markets, asset management and consumer & wealth management.
+Goldman Sachs Group Inc rose 1.3% after the Wall Street bank said it had overhauled its main business units ahead of its quarterly results next week.

-Shares in Apache Corp jumped 17.3% after it and France’s Total said they made a major oil discovery offshore Suriname with the closely watched Maka-Central 1 well.
+Shares in Apache Corp soared 25% after it and France’s Total SA said they made a major oil discovery off the coast of Suriname at the closely watched Maka-Central 1 well.

 Declining issues outnumbered advancers for a 1.25-to-1 ratio on the NYSE and a 1.14-to-1 ratio on the Nasdaq.